danielnbarbosa/angela/README.md

 ╚═╝  ╚═╝╚═╝  ╚═══╝ ╚═════╝ ╚══════╝╚══════╝╚═╝  ╚═╝
 ```

-ANGELA: Artificial Neural Game Environment Learning Agent
+ANGELA: Artificial Neural Generated Environment Learning Agent

 ## Introduction

-Angela is a sandbox for experimenting with reinforcement learning.
-It provides a modular way to mix and match various environments, agents and models.
+Angela is a reinforcement learning agent capable of solving a variety environments.
+She implements several different RL algorithms (agents) and neural network models.

+She can work with both discrete and continuous action spaces allowing her to tackle anything from Atari games to robotic control problems.

+She is coded in python3 and pytorch and is getting smarter every day :).

+Basically I use Angela as a modular way to test out different RL algorithms in a variety of environments.
 It's great for prototyping and getting an agent training quickly without having to re-write a lot of boilerplate.

-It comes with a variety of built in environments, agents and models but should be fairly straightforward to expand.

-Everything is written in python3 and pytorch.

 ## Features